kragen/dernocua/text/material-observations.md

 My fingers sure do feel smooth.

-I mixed some more sodium silicate with cassava starch on another shopping bag to form a dough, which I tried to use to form a little pocket oven.
+I mixed some more sodium silicate (waterglass) with cassava starch on another shopping bag to form a dough, which I tried to use to form a little pocket oven.
 This was unsuccessful, as over the following 20 minutes the oven gradually slumped down into a flat object; evidently sodium